 - establishing a mentoring programme to help those making the transition from military to civilian employment.

 Members of the armed forces can find it harder to access public services than the general population because of frequent moves, extended periods away and a lack of familiarity with support available.
-This project will ensure more staff are aware of their responsibilities under the Covenant, and provide the knowledge and skills to better enable them to help and support the armed forces communities.
+This project ensures more staff are aware of their responsibilities under the Covenant, and provide the knowledge and skills to better enable them to help and support the armed forces communities.